top of page

 Erwin Rachbauer’s Photography: A World of Contrasts

-Rachbauer’s street photography in the world’s metropolises captures the everyday street scene in the era of digitalization and mobile phones.
-The difference from older images is striking—the smartphone has become an essential part of people’s public presence.
-This observation has influenced his work and is a central theme in the series People in Metropolises.
+Erwin Rachbauer’s street photography in the world’s metropolises captures everyday urban life in the age of digitalization and mobile communication.
+The contrast with older images is striking: the smartphone has become an integral part of the human presence in public spaces.
+This observation intrigues him and plays a significant role in his Menschen in Metropolen series, forming a key aspect of his street photography.

 bottom of page